AP Exclusive: DHS weighed Nat Guard for immigration roundups

 The troops would not be nationalized, remaining under state control.

-Spokespeople for the governors of nine of the states either declined to comment or said it was premature to discuss whether they would participate.
+Spokespeople for the governors of 10 of the states either declined to comment or said it was premature to discuss whether they would participate.

 Arkansas Gov. Asa Hutchinson said his state had not had any contact about the proposal, but added, “I would have concerns about the utilization of National Guard resources for immigration enforcement.
 I believe it would be too much of a strain on our National Guard personnel.”